Skip to main content

 The Doctor of Audiology (AuD) program uses a web-based Centralized Application Service for Communication Sciences & Disorders programs-CSDCAS.

-CSDCAS Applications are due January 15, midnight Eastern Time.
+CSDCAS Applications are due January 4th, 11:59 pm Eastern Time.

-University of Utah applications are due January 15, midnight Mountain time.
+University of Utah applications are due January 4th, 11:59pm Mountain time.

 You will log into the dashboard.
-Complete these sections.
-My Application, Add Program, Submit Application.
-Each section will have from 1-6 areas to complete.
+Complete these sections: My Application, Add Program, Submit Application.

 Personal information: Citizenship, race, biographic